Spotify Discover Weekly: 5 tips and tricks to improve your playlists

-Well, one of the most popular ways is via Spotify’s excellent Discover Weekly playlist: a playlist, updated weekly (see what they did with the name there) which uses clever algorithms to provide 30 new tracks for you, personally, to discover (see what they did with the name there), which it thinks you will dig.
+Well, one of the most popular ways is via Spotify’s excellent Discover Weekly playlist: a playlist, updated weekly which uses clever algorithms to provide new tracks for you, personally, to discover, which it thinks you will dig (see what they did there?).
 Every single user gets a different experience, and it’s one of Spotify’s main calling cards.

 Most of the time it really does get it right - but there’s always those annoying few tracks that, for some reason, have managed to sneak in.
 No, Spotify, I do not want to listen to a Sam Smith deep cut thank you very much.